-Marketing now is more important than ever before.
+Successful marketing now is more important than ever before.
 You need to make sure that your message is clear, concise, and driven to your audience.
 Here are some of the key elements to be able to have a successful marketing campaign.

 Know your target audience

-Your target audience is the most important, and often overlooked aspect of your marketing strategy.
+Your target audience is the most important, and often overlooked aspect of a successful marketing strategy.
 You have to define your target audience.
 Who do you want to appeal to?
 Keep in mind, that you want to define this as far as you can.
 You are selling to people, not businesses.
 People are the ones that will benefit from your services, or products.

 You will want to be able to narrow down to industry, role, age, gender, interests.
 For instance, you wouldn’t want to sell a kayak to people that live in a desert climate and nowhere near bodies of water.
 The more you can define your target audience, the better results you will get.